dev-mev/constructor-word-guess/README.md

 # constructor-word-guess
 Command-line word guess game using node and constructor functions.
 Guess count goes down as you make a wrong guess.
 Words have a programming theme.
-Run Node index.js to get started.
+Run `node index.js` to get started.

 ### Demo